 10) Requirement for the monarch.

-It is a requirement of the monarch of Denmark to be a member of the Danish National Church or the Evangelical Lutheran Church of Denmark.
+The last Danish Royal Family fact on our list is that it is a requirement of the monarch of Denmark to be a member of the Danish National Church or the Evangelical Lutheran Church of Denmark.

 Here is an article about 12 Of The Worst Queens In History that you will love!